faker-ruby/faker/CONTRIBUTING.md

 2. Run the tests.
 We only take pull requests with passing tests, and it's great to know that you have a clean slate: `bundle && bundle exec rake`

+3. We are using [Rubocop](https://github.com/bbatsov/rubocop) because we love static code analyzers.

+Ways to run Rubocop:
+- `bundle exec rubocop`
+- `bundle exec rake` would run the test suite and after that it runs the Ruby static code analyzer.
+If you want to try to fix the rubocop violations, you should run `bundle exec rubocop -a` to try to autocorrect the issues.
+If this last command doesn't solve the violations, you'll need to google.

+If you are not familiar with Rubocop, spend some time studying their page and a few study cases on the internet.

-3. Add a test for your change.
+4. Please add a test for your change.
 Only refactoring and documentation changes require no new tests.
 If you are adding functionality or fixing a bug, we need a test!

-4. Make the test pass.
+5. Make the test pass.
 Always use `sample`, `shuffle`, and `rand` from the Base class (just like the rest of the code) rather than `Array#sample`, `Array#shuffle` and `Kernel#rand` to preserve the deterministic feature.

-5. When adding a new class, add a new yaml file to `lib/locales/en` rather than adding translations to `lib/locales/en.yml`.
+6. When adding a new class, add a new yaml file to `lib/locales/en` rather than adding translations to `lib/locales/en.yml`.
 For example, if you add Faker::MyThing, put your translations in `lib/locales/en/my_thing.yml`.
 See [the locale README](./lib/locales/en/README.md) for more info.

-6. Methods with optional arguments should use keyword rather than positional arguments.
+7. Methods with optional arguments should use keyword rather than positional arguments.
 An exception to this could be a method that takes only one optional argument, and it's unlikely that that method would ever take more than one optional argument.

-7. If you need to update your branch with master before merging, you should follow these steps:
+8. If you need to update your branch with master before merging, you should follow these steps:
 ```ruby
 # GitHub ID: vbrazo
 # Branch: fixes/fix-warnings